 What size rings do I need?

-Rings should typically be 1/2" larger than the rod size, such as a 2" ring with a 1 1/2" diameter rod.
+Rings should typically be 1/2" larger than the rod size, such as a 2" diameter ring with a 1 1/2" diameter rod.
 Note that our rod sizes indicate the outer diameter while our ring sizes indicate the inner diameter.
-You can use rings that are only 1/4" larger than the rod in most cases, so long as you do not have Mitered Returns, Bypass brackets, or intend to use Through-Ring Wands.
+You can also use rings that are only 1/4" larger than the rod in most cases, so long as you do not have Mitered Returns, Bypass brackets, or intend to use Through-Ring Wands.

 Please note below several case-specific scenarios: